myseq/Lab21/gamma/README.md

 ## Plan (high level)
 1. Creating 4 VM which include:
    - 1 k8s client, 1 k8s master node, and 2 k8s worker node
+2. Deploy unpatched app at k8s clueter with load-balancer
-2. Develop a utility to check and monitor the patch operation
+3. Develop a utility to check and monitor the patch operation
    - webping.py
-3. Perform patching operation on mutable infrastructure
+4. Perform patching operation on mutable infrastructure
    - Deploy the new image with k8s
    - Simulate patching operation on apps